memflow/scanflow/README.md

 ## A comprehensive memory scanning library

 scanflow boasts a feature set similar to the likes of CheatEngine, with a simple command line interface.
 Utilizing [memflow](https://crates.io/memlfow), scanflow works in a wide range of situations - from virtual machines, to dedicated DMA hardware.
-A simple command line interface is provided, but it can also be used as a standalone library.
-With performance being at the forefront, scanflow should be able to achieve revolutionary memory scan speeds.
+While it's focused around the CLI, it can also be used as a standalone library, easy to integrate to other memflow projects.
+With performance being at its forefront, scanflow should be able to achieve revolutionary memory scan speeds.

 ## Setting up